johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 totems start to work.
 Unfortunately, you can only figure out problems like this by forum diving... but the good news is, such games are rare!

-_Really_ ancient games not only hate your extra RAM, but also Kickstart 1.3.
-You must dowgrade to Kickstart 1.2 if you want to play these games in their original form.
+_Really_ ancient games not only hate your extra RAM, but are also mortal enemies of Kickstart 1.3.
+You must dowgrade to Kickstart 1.2 if you wish to enjoy these games in their original form.
 An even smaller number of games require Kickstart 1.1.

-Don't really trust what the manual you found online says as later re-releases have usually fixed the Kickstart compatibility problems.
-You can never be completely sure if the version of your PDF manual and the disk images match.
+Don't really trust what the game manuals you find online say as later re-releases would have usually fixed such Kickstart compatibility problems.
-People make all sorts of claims about the required Kickstart version in forums, but they're not aware that often the the version requirement was unintentially _downgraded_ by the crackers (usually because of their cracktros).
-The only 100% working way is to just try.
+You can never be completely sure if the version of your PDF manual and the disk images you found online match.
+People make all sorts of claims about the required Kickstart version for any particular game in internet forums, but they're not aware that the version requirement was often _downgraded_ by the crackers (usually as an unintended side-effect of their cracktros; e.g., the original game would handle 1.2 and 1.3 fine, but the cracker did his thing on a 1.2 machine, taking advantage of some 1.2-specific quirks, and never tested it on 1.3).
+The only 100% working way is the good old trial-and-error.

 For example, the SPS version of **Seven Cities of Gold** definitely needs Kickstart 1.1---it hard crashes before the title screen on any higher ROM version.

-These titles are claimed to require Kickstart 1.2 in various forums, but the SPS versions run just fine on Kickstart 1.3.
-Maybe I'm just lucky because I'm using the fixed re-releases?
-Maybe the guys who made those claims had the cracked versions?
-Or maybe some people just parrot the same misinformation they heard elsewhere without checking first?
-It's anyone's guess.
+For instance, these titles are claimed to require Kickstart 1.2 in various forums, but the SPS versions run just fine on Kickstart 1.3:

 - Archon (1985)
 - Marble Madness (1986)